hetalang/heta-specifications/syntax.md

         Compiler will not parse this part.
     */
     ```

-## Special string formats
+## Special String Formats

-Special string formats are additional rules for a specific properties of actions and classes.
+Special string formats are additional rules for specific properties of actions and classes.

 ### ID

-`ID` describes the string format which is used for indexing Heta components.
+The ID format is used for indexing Heta components, creating identifiers for components and namespaces, and referencing elements.
-The ID format is applied to create identifiers of elements including component and namespaces as well as to create a reference to an element.
 The following properties must follow the ID format:
 - `id`, `space` for all actions
-- properties which describe references to elements like: `compartment` in `Species` class, `fromSpace` in `importNS` action, etc.
+- Properties that describe references to elements like `compartment` in the `Species` class, `fromSpace` in the `importNS` action, etc.
-- references that are used inside `MathExpr`, `UnitsExpr`, `ProcessExpr`.
+- References used inside `MathExpr`, `UnitsExpr`, `ProcessExpr`.

-The base rules for ID are the following:
+The base rules for an ID are as follows:

-1. First symbol should be letter or underscore.
+1. The first symbol should be a letter or underscore.
-1. Second and following elements should be letter, number or underscore.
+1. The second and following elements should be letters, numbers, or underscores.
-1. The last symbol should not be underscore.
+1. The last symbol should not be an underscore.

-Additionally some words cannot be used as identifiers because they are reserved for statements or specific object names:
+Additionally, some words cannot be used as identifiers because they are reserved for statements or specific object names, such as
 `NaN`, `Infinity`, `e`, `pi`,
 `include`, `block`, `namespace`, `abstract`, `concrete`, `begin`, `end`